 The Bahai Gardens is possibly the most distinct tourist attraction in all of Haifa, and is very likely the most visited.
-Every year, hundreds of thousands of tourists and locals alike travel to the Bahai Gardens on Mount Carmel in Haifa, the most holy site of the Bahai faith.
+Every year, hundreds of thousands of tourists and locals alike travel to the Bahai Gardens on Mount Carmel in Haifa.
+This is the most holy site of the Bahai faith.
 Last year alone, 750,000 people enjoyed the beautiful terraces of the Bahai Gardens, a UNESCO World Heritage Site.

-The Bahai Gardens can be divided up into three sections: The lower section – opening up to the German Colony; the middle section – the gardens around the gold-capped Shrine of the Bab where the remains of the Bab are kept; the upper section – just off the Louis Promenade and the main gate where the tours start.
-The Bahai Gardens reach close to a kilometre in length from the lowest gate at the German Colony to the main gate way up top, comprised of 19 terraces of flowers, waterworks and small sculptures.
+The Bahai Gardens can be divided up into three sections.
+The lower section opens up to the German Colony.
+The middle section include the gardens around the gold-capped Shrine of the Bab where his remains are kept.
+The upper section is just off the Louis Promenade and the main gate where the tours start.
+The Bahai Gardens reach close to a kilometer in length from the lowest gate at the German Colony to the main gate way up top.
+They are 19 terraces of flowers, waterworks and small sculptures.

-Getting to the Bahai Gardens:
+Getting to the Bahai Gardens

 For a current timetable of the guided tours please click here.